Evilnat/Cobra-PS3/8.3/README.md

 WIP of Cobra 8.3 from @aldostools.

-QA Flag and reActPSN are not added yet due to freezes.
+reActPSN are not added yet due to freezes.

 This repository will have constant changes.